5 Best Dogs For Deer Tracking

 • Requires soaking before use

-• Needs careful storage to prevent odor buildup
+• Needs careful storage to avoid odor issues

 4. Tracking Dogs for Finding Wounded Deer (Book)